Encourage One Another

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 (Ephesians 4:29)

 I always am encouraged when my wife praises me.
 This truth came home to me once in a graphic, although silly, way.
 We used to take our sons to a video arcade, and I often played my favorite game.
 It soon became obvious that my scores were much higher whenever my wife watched and cheered me on.

 The same phenomenon, multiplied by thousands of cheering fans, becomes the home court advantage in sports contests.
 The book of Proverbs sums up the impact encouraging words can have when it says, “The tongue has the power of life and death” (Proverbs 18:21).
 Your words have an impact.
-May this online Bible study encourage you to be an encourager.
+May this online Bible study encourage you to encourage one another.

 The mouth of the righteous is a fountain of life.
 (Proverbs 10:11)

 Judas and Silas, who themselves were prophets, said much to encourage and strengthen the brothers.
 (Acts 15:32)